 We will endeavour to keep our school open and operating as normal.
-However in the event of severe adverse weather or other extreme event, it may be necessary to make a decision to close the school for the safety of the children and staff.
-Following the Emergency School Closure Guidance from the Local Authority, the following policy and procedure exists for Hempstead Junior School.
+However in the event of severe adverse weather or other extreme event, it may be necessary to make a decision to close the schools for the safety of the children and staff.
+Following the Emergency School Closure Guidance from the Local Authority, the following policy and procedure exists for Hempstead Schools Federation.

 The decision to close will be made by the head teacher in consultation with the chair of governors considering the following:

 - There are enough staff to supervise the number of children who are likely to be present;

 - A reasonable temperature can be maintained within the building;

 - Water is available and toilets are working satisfactorily;

 - School meals are available: and

 - There is no likely change to circumstances which will adversely impact upon 1) - 4) above.

 Our first priority will always be to ensure the health, safety and wellbeing of pupils, staff, parents and families.